-- Infusion catheter -- a thin-walled arterial infusion catheter used to deliver chemotherapy to the liver; - Double balloon catheter -- a multi-passageway catheter used to isolate and divert the drug-laden blood exiting the liver; - Extracorporeal filtration circuit -- a blood tubing circuit incorporating the disposable components used with a blood pump to push the isolated blood through the system's filters and guide the cleansed blood back to the patient; - o Filters -- activated carbon blood filters used to remove most of the chemotherapy agent from the isolated blood after it has flowed through the liver and before it returns to the patient's general circulation; and - o Return catheter -- a thin-walled blood sheath used to deliver the filtered blood from the extracorporeal filtration circuit back into one of the major veins returning blood to the right atrium of the heart.
+- Infusion catheter -- a thin-walled arterial infusion catheter used to deliver chemotherapy to the liver; - Double balloon catheter -- a multi-passageway catheter used to isolate and divert the drug-laden blood exiting the liver; - o Extracorporeal filtration circuit -- a blood tubing circuit incorporating the disposable components used with a blood pump to push the isolated blood through the system's filters and guide the cleansed blood back to the patient; - Filters -- activated carbon blood filters used to remove most of the chemotherapy agent from the isolated blood after it has flowed through the liver and before it returns to the patient's general circulation; and - o Return catheter -- a thin-walled blood sheath used to deliver the filtered blood from the extracorporeal filtration circuit back into one of the major veins returning blood to the right atrium of the heart. - o Series of introducers and related accessories to properly place the infusion catheter and double balloon catheter.